 7 Common Women’s Health Issues

-There are numerous essential issues regarding women’s health, which you should be aware of.
+There are numerous issues in women’s health which you should be aware of.
 Studies show that the most common health problems women face are heart diseases, breast cancer, ovarian and cervical cancer, pregnancy issues, autoimmune disease, osteoporosis, depression, and anxiety.

 From the time a girl reaches puberty until about 50, she is twice as likely to have an anxiety disorder as a man.
 Anxiety disorders occur earlier in women than they do in men.
 When women stress, their stress is more likely to manifest in physical symptoms and cause changes to their bodies.